 For Participants in Continuing Creation, “Love” means having deep, dedicated care for and constructive involvement with one or more persons, activities, creatures, causes, avenues of work (art, welding, medicine), interests or activities (astronomy, baseball).
 We also Love Nature, the Earth, and Life itself (which the French call “joie de vivre”).
-Finally, we Practitioners in G>O>D> practice Creative Love within and for Continuing Creation: The Growing> Organizing> Direction of the Cosmos.
+Finally, we Followers of Our Way practice Creative Love within and for Continuing Creation: The Growing, Organizing, Direction of the Cosmos.

-When we love, we often enter a flow state, where our being in a sense merges with the object of our love.
-For Followers of G>O>D>, Love is caring about someone or something as much (or more) than you care about yourself.
+When we love, we often enter a flow state, where our being, in a sense, merges with the object of our love.
+For Practitioners of Continuing Creation, Love is caring about someone or something as much (or more) than you care about yourself.

 All the things and all the events of Life are encompassed within the span of the Processes of Continuing Creation.
 Therefore, in order to Creatively Love Continuing Creation…first Love Life.
-The reverse is equally true: Love of Continuing Creation, of G>O>D>, leads us to love our Lives and all the things within them.
+The reverse is equally true: Love of Continuing Creation leads us to love our Lives and all the things within them.